 Connect Your Laptop To TV Using VGA Cable

-Turn on your TV and the Laptop and connect them using a VGA cable for video output and an additional 3.5mm cable for audio output.
-Now press the input button on the remote and select the VGA option which is called AV in some cases, now select PC or RGB option from the list and your mirroring should be successful.
+Turn on your TV and connect it to your laptop via VGA and a 3.5mm audio cable.
+Now select the PC or RGB option from the list and your mirroring should be successful.

 - Connect both the devices with a VGA cable.